China–Japan relations: 2020s

 Japanese Prime Minister Fumio Kishida (left) and China's paramount leader Xi Jinping (right) meet in San Francisco, United States in November 2023.

 On August 4, 2022, during U.S. Speaker Nancy Pelosi's visit to Taiwan, China conducted "precision missile strikes" in the ocean near Taiwan of which 5 missiles landed in Japan's Exclusive Economic Zone.
 Japanese Defense Minister Nobuo Kishi protested the missiles as "serious threats to Japan's national security and the safety of the Japanese people."
 China announced a ban on Japanese seafood imports following the 2023 Fukushima wastewater release, which remains a point of contention.
 In October 2023, Japan announced that it would expand anti-dumping duties on certain Chinese products, including exports via third countries, in an effort to counteract Chinese overproduction.

 In July 2024, Japanese media reported that a Japanese destroyer sailed into China's waters, despite Chinese vessels warning it.
 Then on August 26, 2024, military aircraft from China briefly entered Japan's airspace, which had not happened before.
 According to the Ministry of Defense, the aircraft circled near the area around the Danjo Islands before entering local airspace for two minutes, then heading back to mainland China.
-In December 2024, Japan's cabinet approved a record defense budget in response to regional threats.

 On July 11, 2025, Japan urged China to stop unsafe aerial maneuvers after a Chinese JH-7 fighter-bomber flew within 30 meters of a Japanese YS-11EB intelligence aircraft over the East China Sea.
 These incidents, which occurred outside Japanese airspace, were described by Japan's Defense Ministry as repeated and dangerous, citing the risk of collision.
 In response, China accused Japan of closely surveilling routine Chinese military activities and demanded an end to such operations.
 Similar confrontations had taken place the previous month, including a near encounter over the Pacific during joint operations involving two Chinese aircraft carriers.